nichoth/mutable-app-demo/README.md

 ### events

 We are using a single event bus for everything.
-Complexity in event subscriptions is handled by namespacing event names with a tree structure.
+This reduces complexity because there is no logic to think about for subscriptions -- everything is on a single bus.
+However, since so many events are multiplexed on this bus, we need a good helper for namespacing event names.
+This app defines all events in a single global object tree, and uses [a recursive naming utility](https://github.com/nichoth/event-utils).
+A tree structure makes the event names composable, since components can consume just a partial branch of the tree, without needing to know about the parent nodes.
 See [/src/EVENTS.js](/src/EVENTS.js)

 ```js
 namespace({